 Scouting Advised for Alfalfa Weevil

-Alfalfa weevils have been reported damaging alfalfa in north central Kansas.
-As temperatures warm up, expect to see alfalfa weevil larvae in southern Nebraska and slightly later, in northern Nebraska.
+Alfalfa weevil larvae have been reported feeding in alfalfa in southeast Nebraska.
+As temperatures warm up, expect to see alfalfa weevil larvae throughout southern Nebraska and slightly later, in northern Nebraska.

 While alfalfa weevil damage has been spotty in much of Nebraska over the past few years, the potential for damage always exists.
 Even with the pressure of planting row crops, it is essential that producers growing high quality alfalfa hay make time to monitor fields for weevils over the next few weeks.

 Alfalfa weevil damage consists of small holes and interveinal feeding on the newest leaflets near the stem tips.
 The larvae are small (1/16 to 3/8 inch long) and pale yellowish green, becoming a darker green when larger.
 These legless worms have black heads and a white stripe the length of the back (Figure 1).
 The alfalfa weevil larvae spend nearly all their time on the plant.
 They curl into a C-shape when disturbed.

 Once the alfalfa is high enough to use a sweep net, take a sample to establish whether weevils are present.
 If they are, randomly select at least five sampling sites from across the entire field.
 At each site, gently pick or cut at least 10 alfalfa stems at ground level.
 Shake the larvae off the stems by beating the stems into a deep-sided bucket.
 Count the larvae and determine the average number of larvae per stem.
 Make sure to check for small larvae that may be enclosed in new, folded leaflets at the tips of the stems.
 Measure stem lengths and determine the average stem height.
 Use these averages in Table 1 to determine the appropriate action.